bengfarrell/rgf-blog/content/old/creative-works/its-only-vampire-horror.md

 I have a soft spot for the main characters in "It's Only Vampire."
 Vlad and Ji, a pair of old-timer vampires who live in a brave new world of vampire liberation, decades after vampires rose from the shadows to conquer the Earth.
 You see, vampires come into existence when humans write about them.
 After a fan fiction-based population boom, they finally had enough numbers to take their place as the dominant predator on the planet.

 But ancient, sophisticated vampires like Vlad and Ji, still have a few concerns.
 Avoiding sunlight and garlic cloves, certainly.
 But also getting along with the newer generations of bloodsuckers.
-Some disagreements are only human -- er, vampire -- in nature.
+Some disagreements are only human—er, vampire—in nature.

 Here are the first few lines of "It's Only Vampire" to entice your purchase: